marieval/100DaysOfCode/README.md

 ### Day 183 - 28.2.2019 (Thu) +
 **Today´s Progress:** I worked on my app.
 I did various changes with database and front-end to see how it impacts the result.
 I think I need some review of routing.

+### Day 184 - 1.3.2019 (Fri) +
+**Today´s Progress:** I managed to find the bug in my react-app!
+(I thought that the problem was in routing, but the bug was much simpler - incorrect type of brackets!!
+Then I started my react app (from scratch) - _React Calculator_.
+I made the components and did just basic styling (this needs to be improved!)
+I decided to use plain css (not tachyons).